 |Hepatitis B shots||Medicare covers these shots for people at high or medium risk for Hepatitis B. You pay nothing for the shot if a doctor or other qualified health care provider accepts assignment.|

 |Pneumococcal shot||Medicare covers pneumococcal shots to help prevent pneumococcal infections (like certain types of pneumonia).
 Most people only need this shot once in their lifetime.
 Talk with your doctor or other health care provider to see if you should get this shot.
 You pay nothing if a doctor or other qualified health care provider accepts assignment for giving the shot.|

-With Original Medicare, Part B yearly deductible as well as coinsurance/copayment are not applied to the vaccines or their administration.
+With Original Medicare, Part B yearly deductible, as well as coinsurance/copayment, are not applied to the vaccines or their administration.
 In other words, they are free for you.
 The rules are the same for Medicare Advantage plans except that the Hepatitis B vaccine may be subject to a Part B deductible.

-Other immunizations are covered by Part B only if there has been direct exposure to a dangerous disease with significant risk of contracting this disease.
+Other immunizations are covered by Part B only if there has been direct exposure to a dangerous disease with a significant risk of contracting this disease.
 The coverage applies to:

 - Hepatitis A